curtislarson/caddyshack/README.md

 # caddyshack

-caddy image builder
+Docker image builder that started with just [caddy](https://caddyserver.com/) but now includes more stuffs

 ## Why?

 - Building on resource limited VMs is slow
-- I want to use caddy plugins
+- I need custom docker images
 - I want to build `arm64` and `amd64` at the same time
 - Github actions are free